zackstout/beatles-songwriting/README.md

 #### (a) IV-I and the Plagal cadence

-- I want to hold your hand
+- ✅ I want to hold your hand (ending!)
-- I saw her standing there
+- ✅ I saw her standing there (also ending)

 ##### Voice leading in the Plagal cadence